jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/draft_1.md

 # 8 Ways To Improve Your Grunt Setup

-Grunt has quickly become an essential configuration based command line tool for running tasks in our industry.
+Grunt has quickly become an essential configuration based command line tool within our industry for running tasks that can handle all kind of requirements.
 The BBC News development team use Grunt on a daily basis to ensure the bbc.co.uk/news code base is tested, linted, formalised, optimised and automated.
 Mark McDonnell and Tom Maslen from BBC News talk you through 8 steps to help you keep your Grunt setup fast, maintainable and scaleable.

 ## 1: Keep your Gruntfile maintainable